ajavanmir/scrollToTop/README.md

 # scrollToTop
-click and scroll to top
+when scrolling to bottom show btn to click and scroll to top of page

 Copyright amir javanmir